AcutronicRobotics/gym-gazebo2/INSTALL.md

 ```
 ### Compile the workspace

 Please make sure you are not sourcing ROS1 workspaces via `bashrc` or any other way.
+Also make sure you are not sourcing any provisioning script from other ROS2 distribution compliant gym-gazebo2 installation, e.g. gym-gazebo2 `crystal`.

 #### Ubuntu 18